 The Quantitative Reasoning section (QR) consists of math word problems and is by far the most challenging section of the ISEE for most Houston students.

-The Reading Comprehension section (RC) is composed of six, ~600 word passages followed by six questions each on topics like the main idea and the author’s intent.
+The Reading Comprehension section (RC) is composed of six passages of approximately 400-600 words that are accompanied by questions about the main idea and author’s purpose of the passage (and more).

-Reading Comprehension is the most competitive section of the ISEE in that most students taking this test come from educated family backgrounds, which exposes students to reading from an early age.
-As such, this educated norm group starts with higher scores and allows for fewer missed questions in order to rank highly compared to the other students.
+Reading Comprehension is the most competitive section of the ISEE in that most students tend to score highly in this section.
+Many students taking the ISEE come from educated family backgrounds, who expose their children to reading from an early age.
+As such, this educated norm group starts with higher scores, and students must maximize their accuracy in order to rank highly.

 Essay – Not Scored But Not Ignored

-The Essay, which includes one personal prompt like, “Tell us about a time that you overcame a challenge,” is not scored but is sent directly to the school so that they can see a literally unadulterated sample of the student’s writing abilities.
+The Essay is the final obstacle on the ISEE, and students have 2 pages to respond to a personal prompt, such as, “Tell us about a time that you overcame a challenge.”
+The Essay is not scored, but a copy is sent directly to each school so that they can see a sample of the student’s writing abilities under time constraints.

 When to Start Preparing for the ISEE

-In high stakes, standardized testing, the biggest constraints are always the student’s baseline abilities and time.
-Therefore, we recommend that students start by taking a diagnostic test the summer before their applications are due the following January.
+In high-stakes standardized testing, the biggest constraints are always the student’s baseline abilities, motivation, and time.
+We recommend that students start by taking a diagnostic ISEE the summer before the admissions cycle begins, such as the summer before their 5th or 8th grade year.

 Summary of Findings:

-1. The two math sections of Quantitative Reasoning and Mathematics Achievement are generally the hardest two sections on the exam, but also where our students showed the most improvement of between 1.75 and 1.9 stanines.
+2. The two math sections of Quantitative Reasoning and Mathematics Achievement are generally the hardest two sections on the ISEE, but our students showed impressive improvement of about 35 percentile rankings in each.

 We’re incredibly impressed with our tutors’ capabilities and our students’ hard work this testing cycle, and we’re thrilled that we were able to help them get into the schools of their dreams!